caqu/dynamic-sequence/README.md

 ## Activities

-Formerly known as Interaction, an Activity is made up of a prompt, input controls, custom logic, and a callback.
+Formerly known as Interaction, an Activity is made up of a prompt, input controls, custom logic, and a decision.

 ## Prompt
 ...